 No further new external OB dumps will be created for storing of OB.
 Since the mined out area in the operating mines are available which is being used for inpit dumping.
 The existing reclaimed dump site is being monitored & maintained to sustain vegetation.
 All the external OB dumps have stabilized over the years and more over, retaining wall has also been provided for further stability.
 Abandoned dump area has been identified and taken up for reclamation.
+As per modified mine plan, all existing dump are temporary and will be re-handled as mine advances.

-Reclaimed OB dump
+Plantation in OB dump